Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 Where you choose to stay, eat, tour, and shop shapes whose Latvia is being supported.

-• Turn occupation into novelty
+• Turn Latvia’s occupation history into novelty

-• Package trauma as entertainment
+• Package trauma for your entertainment

-• Or sell “Soviet nostalgia” without honoring the very real lived suffering
+• Or sell “Soviet nostalgia” without honoring the very real lived suffering that’s taken place on the ground you’re walking

-How You Experience the Country
+It Changes the Way You Experience the Country

 A Thoughtful Starter Guide to Latvia Today